-With our focused mentor program, mentors work with students on specific instruments or instrument families over the course of the school year, coaching three session over a six week period during each performance season for a total of nine sessions per year.
+With our focused mentor program, mentors work with students on specific instruments or instrument families over the course of the school year, coaching students throughout the year with their primary focus on each seasonal concert or other important performances.
 Having the same mentor work with the students throughout the entire year creates consistency that not only helps the student grow as a musician, but provides them with additional support as they transition year to year and from school to school.
-Mentors work closely with all instructors in the pipeline, which improves the number of students who continue to participate in music programs year over year.
+Mentors work closely with all instructors in the student’s promotional pipeline, which improves the number of students who continue to participate in music programs year over year.

-This session is geared to allow the mentor to offer more specific instruction and guidance based on student ability and goals for that season, based on the performance material and instructor’s needs and concerns.
+As the fall season progresses, the mentor is able to offer more specific instruction and guidance based on student ability and goals for that season, based on the performance material and instructor’s needs and concerns.

-Week six focuses on final preparation for the fall concert or other planned events.
-An additional week off is added between the second and third sessions to allow students to fully integrate work done in the previous session.
-At the conclusion of week six the mentor will provide feedback to the instructor on possible areas of focus for the upcoming season.
+In the weeks preceding the fall concert, the focus is on final preparation for that concert or other planned events.
+At the conclusion of the fall concert, the mentor provides feedback to the instructor on possible areas of focus for the upcoming season.

 Winter sessions prepare students for the seasonal concert, festivals, or other special events.
-These sessions follow the same cadence as fall, with sessions in weeks 1, 3, and 6.
-At this point the mentor will better understand each student’s ability and needs, and can continue focusing on the areas of greatest need based on upcoming events.
+These sessions follow the same cadence as fall, with sessions occurring on a regular basis.
+During the winter season, the mentor better understands each student’s ability and needs, and can continue focusing on the areas of greatest need based on upcoming events.

 Spring sessions focus on work to prepare students for events during the busy spring season.
 Sessions that occur near the end of the school year also include conversations on what’s next for the students in the following year, helping to answer questions students may have about their involvement in music, encouraging continued participation.